cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ## New v2 module

-As discussed, you introduce a new leaderboard module.
+As discussed, you will introduce a new leaderboard module.
 This is conveniently done with Ignite CLI.

 Ignite also offers the possibilty to add new `Params` to the module.
 These are module-wide parameters:

-1. Whose original value is defined in the genesis.
+1. Whose original value is defined in the genesis
-2. That can be modified via governance proposal.
+2. That can be modified via governance proposal

 It could be interesting to have the length of the leaderboard be defined like that.